rezasharif-my/henderson-closebot/README.md

 # 3. Install dependencies
 pip install -r requirements.txt

+# 4. Add environment variables
+Rename .env.example to .env and add your OpenAI API key
+# (if you want to use Langsmith to trace your LLM actions and Token usage add your LangSmith API Key as well)

-# 4. Start the app
+# 5. Start the app
 uvicorn app.main:app --reload

 Open your browser at http://localhost:8000 to test the chatbot UI.